royllo/explorer/README.md

 Once deployed:

 - Anyone can search for Taro assets by name, asset id or description with the web interface.
-- Anyone can view an asset, it's description and all its proofs.
+- Anyone can view an asset, its description and all its proofs.
 - Anyone can add proofs to Royllo explorer.
-They will be validated and added to Royllo database.
+They will be validated and added to the Royllo database.
 - Anyone can do the things above by using the GraphQL API.

 <p align="center">